Able Talks is a small group of individuals, all more unique than meets the eye.

 Peer mentoring is the core of our community.

-AbleTalks is a forum for radical honesty– and our members bring it, regularly!
-Our members help one another solve problems, stay motivated, tackle complex interactions, and overcome mental blocks.
+AbleTalks is a forum for radical honesty.
+Our members help one another solve problems, stay motivated and tackle complex interactions.

-Instead of serving as therapists or replacement parents, members work together as enthusiastic guides, friends, partners, and coaches for their fellow members.
+Members work together as enthusiastic guides, friends, and mentors for their fellow members.

 We talk openly and honestly about the challenges of daily life– and loudly celebrate each other’s wins!